PRRT Case Studies

 “Body & Soul”

-The San Diego Union-Tribune, September 9, 2002 By Jack Williams
+The San Diego Union-Tribune, September 9, 2002

 With nothing more invasive than his fingertips and a miniature rubber hammer, John Iams embarks on a daily pain-relief mission.
 His strategy: literally tapping into the body’s innate ability to heal itself.